 A new event for 2017, we’re delighted to be introducing the Halsway Manor Melodeon Workshop Weekend!
 We’ve a dream team of musicians to lead the weekend – Andy Cutting, Anne Niepold (Belgium) and Hazel Askew – and the programme will include a variety of workshops and a tutor’s concert, plus time to socialize and take part in informal sessions.
-More details to follow.
+For a provisional programme see below.
+Please note that music is not being sent out in advance for this course.

 Who’s it For?